Intrinsic Alignment as an RSD Contaminant in the DESI Survey: Estimate of False RSD signature in DESI

 At this point, we have measured all the necessary components to estimate the $\xi_2$ signature arising from IA and DESI's selection bias.
+A summary of the variables used in this estimate are listed in Table \ref{tab:variables}.

 $\epsilon_{\rm LRG}$, the polarization of galaxy shapes along the LOS, is measured in Section \ref{section:polarization}. $\langle \epsilon_{zz}^2\rangle$ is the variance of the real part of the complex ellipticities which describe the shapes of DESI's LRGs and is 0.031.
-We used the power spectrum, $P(K)$ from A\textsc{bacus}S\textsc{ummit} \citep{maksimova_abacussummit_2021}.
+We used the power spectrum, $P(k)$ from A\textsc{bacus}S\textsc{ummit} \citep{maksimova_abacussummit_2021}.

-$\tau$ is a function of effective depth $L$, or how far along the line of sight we average when measuring $\epsilon_{\text LRG}$.
-This was estimated using the color weighting scheme from Section \ref{sec:weighting} to be $L=865 h^{-1}{\rm Mpc}$ It also depends on the projected shape-density correlation of LRGs $w_{\rm x}(r)$ which we measured in Section \ref{sec:alignment}.
-Averaging over the bins of projected separation, we estimate $\tau_{\rm obs}=-0.174$.
+$\tau$ is a function of effective depth $L$, or how far along the line of sight we average when measuring $\epsilon_{\textsc{LRG}}$.
+This was estimated using the color weighting scheme from Section \ref{sec:weighting}, has a value around $L=620 h^{-1}{\rm Mpc}$, and can be seen in Figure \ref{fig:L_est}. $\tau$ also depends on the projected shape-density correlation of LRGs $\mathcal{E}(r)$ which we measured in Section \ref{sec:alignment}.
+Averaging over the bins of projected separation, we estimate $\tau_{\rm obs}=-0.131$.

-Using equations \ref{eq:xi_rsd} and \ref{eq:tau_obs} to bring everything together, we determine $r^2\xi_{\rm GI}$ to be $3.5h^{-1}$Mpc around 10-80 $h^{-1}{\rm Mpc}$.
+Using equations \ref{eq:xi_rsd} and \ref{eq:tau_obs} to bring everything together, we determine $r^2\xi_{\rm GI}$ to be 0.41($h^{-1}$Mpc)$^2$ around 10-80 $h^{-1}{\rm Mpc}$.
 The full separation dependence is shown in Figure \ref{fig:xi_rsd}.
 SDSS-III measures $r^2\xi_2$ at these scales to be near 75 ($h^{-1}$Mpc)$^2$ \citep{anderson_clustering_2014}.
 This puts our estimate of the fractional error on $\xi_2$ around 0.5\% at 40-80 $h^{-1}$Mpc.